pradeep3sep/interviewquestion/README JavaScript.md

 👉 2) lazy-loading images on scroll.
 👉 3) Auto-pause video when it’s out of view

+> ### Mutation Observer

+The MutationObserver API allows you to continuously monitor the changes being made to the DOM tree.
+When the DOM nodes change, you can invoke a callback function to detect the changes.

 ### call, bind and apply

 ### Window vs document